annaesvensson/yellow-help/1-en/how-to-change-the-media.md

 ## Images

 You can use the [image extension](https://github.com/annaesvensson/yellow-image) to embed images.
-The image formats GIF, JPG, PNG and SVG are supported.
+The image formats GIF, JPEG, PNG and SVG are supported.
 To add an image, copy the image into the `media/images` folder and create an `[image]` shortcut.
 You can also upload images in a web browser, then the image is added at the desired spot.

 Adding an image, different descriptions: